 Myth: Insulating the floor is unnecessary and is not important for reducing heat loss.
 Best Practices: You might be thinking that it is not worthwhile insulating the floor on your camper van conversion.
 This question comes up regularly on van forums.
 Here is a test to determine how worthwhile it is to insulate the floor of a van.
 The bottom line is that if you have a van that is well insulated, and you don’t insulate the floor, the heat loss for the whole van will be about 40% more than the same van with an insulated floor!

 Myth: You need a roof rack for solar panels.
 Best Practices: There are lots of options for mounting solar panels that don't require a roof rack.
-Mounting panels directly to the roof with 3M VHB tape alone has worked for many.
+You can bolt through the roof or mounting panels directly to the roof with 3M VHB tape alone has worked for many.
 With proper surface preparation and temperature, it's an industrial-strength bond.
 You may want a roof rack, but you do not need one for solar.

-Myth: You need full overland gear (roof rack, side ladders, rear door boxes, lift kits, etc) for a van conversion.
-Best Practices: These add excessive weight and drag to your build.
-Here is one test to see how much drag they can add to a van project.
-In this case it reduced the van efficiency by 2.5 miles per gallon when driving at 65 mph, but if you normally drive 75 mph it could easily reduce by 10 miles per gallon or more.
+Myth: You need full overlanding gear (roof rack, side ladders, rear door boxes, lift kits, roof decks) for a legitimate van conversion.
+Best Practices: A camper van is not a Jeep.
+It is nice to explore off the beaten path, but you should be realistic.
+Each of these items have their own issues.
+Here is a test to show how much MPG drag they can add to a van project.
+In this case it reduced the van efficiency by 2.5 miles per gallon when driving at 65 mph and at 75 mph it could reduce efficiency by 10 miles per gallon.
+Lift kits greater than 1.5 inches have been known to damage to front drive axles and CV joints.

 Myth: Van builders need a second alternator to provide enough power for your electrical system.
 Best Practices: Nearly all van builders are happy with just one alternator.